mit-orcd/orcd-docs-edit/docs/software/julia.md

 There may be another/no version of Julia in your `PATH` environment variable.
 You can check this by running `echo $PATH`.

+If you have loaded a Julia module but do not want to use it, you can run `module purge`.